MegamanXD/NetworkFullModel/README.md

 # NetworkFullModel
-This is the full (Logical & Physical) design for the network (created with Cisco Packet Tracer).
+This is the full (Logical & Physical) design for the start-up's network (created with Cisco Packet Tracer).

 Features involved: